scopetools/cudasirecon/README.md

 ```

 ## Building on Linux
 This has only been tested on Ubuntu 16.04.
-You will need to have the [NVIDIA CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) installed (I have used versions 8-10.1 ... so that part doesn't really matter)...
+You will need to have the [NVIDIA CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) installed (I have used versions 8.0 - 10.1 ... so that part doesn't really matter unless you are targetting a GPU with a specific CUDA compute capability)...
 See note below about optionally installing with conda.

 I use [conda](https://docs.conda.io/en/latest/miniconda.html) for the remaining dependencies and build as follows: